blazerer/cv/index.md

  </ul>
  <i>
  Alternatives-For-Translation Demonstration<br>
- I worked on optimal extraction of probabilities from translation model to allow us suggest alternative words.
-Also, I had to alter model's predictor API.<br><br>
+ I worked on optimal extraction of probabilities from translation model to allow us to suggest alternative words.
+Also, I had to alter the model's predictor API.<br><br>
  As a result, we have server API for this kind of task, and here you can see example of this tool's usage on en-ru language pair:
  </i>
  <br>